-The Master of Arts in Mental Health Counseling (School Track) requires the completion of a bachelor's degree from an accredited college or university.
-Applicants should have a strong academic record with a GPA of at least a 3.0 (on a 4.0 scale) and must pass a background check through TBI for program admission.
+The Master of Arts in Mental Health Counseling (MAMHC) requires the completion of a Bachelor's degree from an accredited college or university.
+Applicants should have a strong academic record with a GPA of at least a 3.0 (on a 4.0 scale).